alperyazar/ayazar.dev/docs/source/p/c/glossary/null-statement.md

 x = 5;; //First ; is part of the expression statement, the second ; is a null statement ; //null statement
 ;;;;;;; // Lots of null statements
-if (i > 10); //Do nothing when the if statement is evaluated as true while(x); //Do nothing inside the while loop
+if (i > 10); //; is null statement.
+Do nothing when the if statement is evaluated as true while(x); //; is null statement.
+Do nothing inside the while loop
 ```

 Typically, the null statement is used in places where a statement is required by
 the rules.
-We don't want to do anything, we are just satisfying the syntax
+But we don't want to do anything, we are just satisfying the syntax
 requirements of C.

-**Let's do** an example:
+Let's do an example:

 In C90, no variable declaration is allowed after a statement.
 The following
 code is invalid in C90 but valid after C99 (including).